 About This Product

-Erasing the line between homework support and fun exploration, The World Almanac® for Kids Online includes exclusive online-only material as well as content from award-winning Chelsea House and Facts On File sets and series.
-Each subject area provides resources for elementary- and middle school-level homework, reports, and projects, and kids can explore age-appropriate topics while developing online research skills with a trusted content source.
+Erasing the line between homework support and fun exploration, The World Almanac® for Kids includes exclusive online-only material as well as content from award-winning The World Almanac®, Chelsea House, and Facts On File sets and series.
+Each topic area provides resources for homework, reports, and projects, and kids can explore age-appropriate subjects while developing online research skills with a trusted content source.

 - Acclaimed reference content, including online-only material and content from Infobase titles

-- Engaging, fun entries on kid-friendly subjects, plus special daily features
+- Engaging, fun entries on age-appropriate topics, plus special daily features

 - Excellent resources for student reports and research, including:

 - Extensive, up-to-date articles

-- Interactives—including interactive worksheets, “Test Your Knowledge” quizzes, crossword puzzles, word searches, and more—on topics including animals, energy, the human body, Earth science, plants, and exploring space
+- Games—including interactive worksheets, “Test Your Knowledge” quizzes, crossword puzzles, word searches, and more—on topics including biographies, health & guidance, language arts, life science, math, physical science, and social studies

-- Science projects in fields such as Earth science, the environment, life science, and physical science, plus projects for students with disabilities
+- Science projects in fields such as Earth science, the environment, general science, life science, and physical science, plus projects for students with disabilities

-- Fun Facts articles, biographies, maps, flags, and more
+- Fun Facts articles, maps, flags, and more

 - Learning objectives, including an Essential Question teachers can use to introduce lessons